Normal Periodontium Long Essays

 • Secures alignment of teeth in the arch

 Question 3.
 Define PDL.
 Write in detail about its structure and function. (or) Enumerate principal groups of periodontal ligament fibers.
 Add a note on the cellular elements and functions of PDL.
 Principal Fibres of PDL.
-(Extra cellular components)
+(Extracellular components)

 Answer:

-• It is the connective tissue that surrounds the root and connects it with the bone
+Periodontal Ligaments are the connective tissue that surrounds the root and connects it with the bone

 Periodontal Ligaments Structure: